Ebonsignori/Operating-Systems-Fall-2018/lecture_6 (9-4)/README.md

 #### CPU Protection
 For everything going on in a CPU, there is a *timer*.
 **Timer**: Anything that a CPU is asked to do, a timer is set.
-If time is violated, then operation is out.
+If time is violated, then the operation is out.

 ```
-10 bits:
+10 bits (binary 2^10 - 1):
 1 1 1 1 1 1 1 1 1 1

-Each ticks decrements value to 0, gradually setting all 10 bits to 0:
+Each ticks decrements its value to 0, gradually setting all 10 bits to 0:
 0 0 0 0 0 0 0 0 0 0

-Once timer gets to negative (not all 0), then the time is up.
+Once the timer gets to negative (not all 0), then the time is up.
 Thus it takes 2^n bits.

-Exanmple
+Example
 111
-Would take 8 ticks to cancel
+Would take 8 ticks to cancel (not 9)
 ```

 Timer